Pregnancy exercise Hobart – want to exercise in water? Here are Jo’s top 3 tips

 - Lunge walking – keep your torso upright and use breastroke arms, heels down and lunge walk the same as you do on land.
 Try this forwards and backwards, dropping your shoulders under the water as you lunge walk.

 - Swimming – generally freestyle and backstroke are fine, and sidestroke.
-I highly recommend you mix up the strokes and not do too much on your front, as the weight of the belly can often strain the lower back.
-Breastroke kick is often not recommended if there is any issues with pelvic pain.
+I highly recommend you mix up the strokes and not do too much on your front, as the weight of the belly can often lead to a sway back posture.
+Breastroke is often not recommended if there is any issues with pelvic pain.
 Be mindful of how you enter and exit the pool as getting up a vertical ladder can be harder than expected.

 - Deep or shallow water running – both are safe and effective for maintaining fitness during your pregnancy.
 If you are not comfortable using a deep water belt use a noodle to sit on like a horse – you will need additional buoyancy to maintain correct body alignment – don’t tip forward from the hips – this not only switches off the abs but it is not a functional posture to exercise with.
 In the shallow remember to run heels down to the bottom of the pool.